 Get answers to all your questions about your credit score and the OneScore app, explained in a simple and easy to understand format.

 A Credit Score is a number calculated by a consumer information company or bureau.
 This score usually ranges from 300 to 900 (both inclusive).
 It is a measure of the creditworthiness of an individual - or the probability of repaying future loans based on past performance on previous loans.
 It uses available information from your credit report to predict the risk of you not paying that loan back.
 Someone with a long history of timely payments will tend to have a high score and someone with multiple missed payments will tend to a low score.
 Other factors like utilisation, outstanding loan amount, types of loans, demographics, and enquiries also affect the score.
-The approved credit information companies or bureaus in India are Experian, CRIF High Mark, Equifax and CIBIL, all certified by the RBI.
+The approved credit information companies or bureaus in India are CIBIL, Experian, CRIF High Mark, and Equifax, all certified by the RBI.

 Generally, a score greater than 750 is considered to be a good score.
 However, different banks and NBFCs have different lending criteria and hence it is always prudent to enquire with the institution.